rdpowers/cleanGCode/README.md

 Dead simple python script for removing comments and blanks from GCode files.
 Doesn't do anything else.

+Use Python 2.7.
+Python 3 apparently gives a syntax error.

 ATTRIBUTIONS:
 --------
 Sampled regex code from preGRBL by chamnit (https://github.com/chamnit).